Constructive set theory: Anti-classical principles

 Taking the computable world seriously as ontology, a prime example of an anti-classical conception related the Markovian school is the permitted subcountability of various uncountable collections.
-Adopting the subcountability of the collection of all unending sequences of natural numbers (${\mathbb N}^{\mathbb N}$) as an axiom in a constructive theory, the "smallness" (in classical terms) of this collection, in some set theoretical realizations, is then already captured by the theory itself.
+When adopting the subcountability of the collection of all unending sequences of natural numbers (${\mathbb N}^{\mathbb N}$) as an axiom in a constructive theory, the "smallness" (in classical terms) of this collection, in some set theoretical realizations, is then already captured by the theory itself.

 A constructive theory may also adopt neither classical nor anti-classical axioms and so stay agnostic towards either possibility.